YouMingYeh/ai-linebot/README.md

    This script guides you through configuring:

    - LINE bot credentials
-   - AI provider selection and API keys
+   - AI model provider selection and API keys
-   - Database connection details
+   - Database configuration

+> You can skip some options that are already configured, or copy `.env.example` to `.env` and edit it manually.

 2. **Verify your configuration**: The setup script creates a `.env` file.
 Example settings: